manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_vector.rst

 Generate prototype Si structure
 -------------------------------

-The next step is to build a prototype structure, in the form of a silicon, bulk, unit cell.
-It is, in addition, decided that the cluster vectors will be created by populating the sites with either silicon or germanium.
-Also, the cutoffs for pairs, triplets and quadruplets are all set to 5.0 Å.
+The next step is to build a prototype structure, here a bulk silicon unit cell.
+It is furthermore decided that the cluster vectors will be created by populating the sites with either silicon or germanium.
+Also, the cutoffs for pairs, triplets and quadruplets are all set to 5 Å.

 .. literalinclude:: ../../../../examples/get_cluster_vector.py
    :start-after: # and quadruplets (5.0